TUdby/RSA-Educational/README.md

  [3.
 Basic Keys](#3-basic-keys)

- - This section outlines the steps in creating the keys; however, more mathematics is necessary to implement this process and will be covered oer the next few sections.
+ - This section outlines the steps in creating the keys; however, more mathematics is necessary to implement this process and will be covered over the next few sections.

  [4.
 Eulers Totient (The Phi Function)](#4-eulers-totient-the-phi-function)

  - A function that is important in number theory and essential to RSA.
-We go over it in sufficient detail to remove confusion about what it is and the different forms it shos up in.
+We go over it in sufficient detail to remove confusion about what it is and where the different forms we use it in come from.

  [5.
 Proving the Basic Keys Work](#5-proving-that-the-basic-keys-work)

- - The previous section allows this section to show why the keys work the way we need them to.
-We still do show how to create them yet.
+ - Here we use the Phi function and Eulers Theorem to prove that the keys work the way we need them to.
+We still do not show how to create them yet.

  [6.
 The Euclidean Algorithm](#6-the-euclidean-algorithm)

- - The Euclidean Algorithm is necessary to understand the Extended Euclidean Algorithm.
+ - The Euclidean Algorithm is necessary to build up to the Extended Euclidean Algorithm, which we need.

  [7.
 The Extended Euclidean Algorithm](#7-the-extended-euclidean-algorithm)

  - This algorithm is how we find inverses of integers in modular arithmetic, and is what allows us to actually create our keys.
+In this section, we are finally able to code our key creation.
+This, along with the code for the algorithm that we came up with in section 2 is a complete implementation basic RSA.

  [8.
 The Chinese Remainder Theorem](#8-the-chinese-remainder-theorem)